pingcap/docs/tidb-cloud/backup-and-restore.md

 Manual backups are user-initiated backups that enable you to back up your data to a known state as needed, and then restore to that state at any time.

-To apply a manual backup to your TiDB cluster, perform the following steps:
+To apply a manual backup to your TiDB Dedicated cluster, perform the following steps:

 1. Navigate to the **Backup** tab of a cluster.